acoustid/chromaprint/README.txt

 There is also a `WITH_AVFFT` option, but the script will select the FFmpeg FFT automatically if it's available, so it shouldn't be necessary to use it.

+If you are on Mac, you can use the standard Accelerate framework with the vDSP library.
+This requires you to install no external libraries.
+To compile Chromaprint with vDSP support, use the `WITH_VDSP` option.

 Unit Tests
 ----------